Portrait of Zhi‑Qi Cheng

 Selected Publications

-Representative papers grouped by models, agents, systems, and sponsored research reports.
+Representative papers and systems grouped by research theme.

 Multimodal Models & Efficient AI Foundation models, generative systems, calibrated learning, and efficient decoding.